 Please don’t hesitate to contact one of our law offices, conveniently located in Hackensack and Madison, to speak with a divorce lawyer about your case.

-What Are the Grounds for a Divorce in New Jersey?
+What Are the Grounds for a Divorce in NJ?

 New Jersey recognizes several grounds for a divorce.
 There are two kinds of divorce in New Jersey: no-fault and fault-based.